-Install program using file permission
+Install the program using file permission

 All programs need admin verification to get itself installed.
 An automatic pop up window is triggered when you try to install the program.
 Just give permission and the installation will proceed.

-- Find the exe file for program that needs to be opened.
+- Find the exe file for the program that needs to be opened.
 Right click on the exe and select Run as administrator.

 Uninstall program using file permission

-- Open the file location of installed program.
+- Open the file location of the installed program.
 Find the uninstall exe file from the list.
 To start the removal process, right click on the uninstall file, select Run as administrator.

 Run programs using file permission

 - Some programs need admin rights to do certain functions.
 If they don’t have admin rights, they may refuse to do certain tasks.
-For e.g., command prompt can be opened with admin rights and without admin rights.
+For e.g., the command prompt can be opened with admin rights and without admin rights.
 A command such as netsh winsock reset work in admin mode, but refuse to work in normal mode.

-- Restart computer in safe mode.
+- Restart the computer in safe mode.
 Then remove the file or folder from safe mode.
 In safe mode, these files and folders are less likely to be running in the background or used by other programs.
-So success of removal is more in Safe Mode.
+So the success of removal is more in Safe Mode.

-If you don’t have Full control, click on your user name.
+If you don’t have Full control, click on your username.
 Then click Edit.
 Click on your user account again, click Allow under Full control.
 Apply the settings.
 Close all the window and try to remove the file or folder again.

 - The easiest way to fix file permission is using a software such as IObit Unlocker.
 You can simply terminate all processes associated with the file and remove it quickly.